Who we are

 King’s College Hospital

-Throughout its history, the hospital has been deeply embedded in the local community.
+We fundraise for King's College Hospital - and throughout its history, King's has been always been deeply embedded in the local community.

 In 1877, surgeon Joseph Lister performed the first major surgerical operation under strict antiseptic conditions.
 It’s due to his contribution that King's has now come to possess a surgical unit that is on a level with the best facilities in Europe.